Recipes » Air Fryer Recipes » Crispy Air Fryer Pork Belly

 Serving ideas

 • Serve slices of roasted pork belly with dipping sauces on the side.
-Try hoisin sauce, sriracha mayo, plum sauce, bbq sauce, or sweet soy sauce for dipping.
+Try hoisin sauce, sriracha mayo, plum sauce, or sweet soy sauce for dipping.

-• Pile slices into slider buns with quick pickles and shredded vegetables for tasty pork belly sliders.
+• Pile slices into slider buns with slaw and bbq sauce.

-• Serve roasted pork belly slices with soy sauce, greens, and rice for an Asian-inspired meal.
+• Serve roasted pork belly slices with teriyaki sauce, greens, and rice.

-• Make roasted pork belly tacos with slaw, sliced onions, cilantro, and lime wedges.
+• Make roasted pork belly tacos with slaw, cilantro, and lime wedges.

 Tip